rackerlabs/docs-developer-blog/_posts/2019-01-28-setting-up-basic-load-balancing-in-citrix-netscaler.md

    ![]({% asset_path 2019-01-28-setting-up-basic-load-balancing-in-citrix-netscaler/Picture9.png %})

-#### C. Change the monitoring
+#### Change the monitoring

-To change the monitoring, perform teh following steps:
+To change the monitoring, perform the following steps:

 1. Change the monitoring from `SNIP` to `Backend servers`.